-In addition to the general admission requirements for graduate study, a candidate for a Master of Business Administration, or a Master of Science in Administration will comply with the following requirements unless noted otherwise in specific degree requirements:
+In addition to the general admission requirements for graduate study, a candidate for a Master of Business Administration will comply with the following requirements unless noted otherwise in specific degree requirements:

 - A Bachelor’s degree from an accredited institution in any major.